N-Ziermann/pi-deck/README.md

 - To open a website in anything but Internet Explorer you need to type www in front of the url

-- (Linux only) The Off button doesn't kill the webserver.
-To do that you need to type:

-   `pkill -f runserver`

 - If the connection between the two computers times out or one crashes you need to kill the GUI manually